Russia, Turkmenistan and Kazakhstan have agreed to build a new natural gas pipeline north from the Caspian Sea.

 Following two days of negotiations the presidents of the three countries, meeting in the Turkmen port city of Turkmenbashi, announced they would sign a treaty on the planned pipeline by September.

 President Putin said the deal would mean increased energy supplies to Europe.

 The new pipeline will carry gas from Turkmenistan, one of the world’s largest sources of gas, through Kazakhstan to Russia.

-“We will reconstruct the Caspian shore gas pipeline with a capacity of 10 billion cubic meters (per year) and build a parallel gas pipeline.”
-Putin said.
+“We will reconstruct the Caspian shore gas pipeline with a capacity of 10 billion cubic meters (per year) and build a parallel gas pipeline.

 The deal represents a victory for Russia, which buys Turkmen gas at below-market prices.

 The BBC’s Natalia Antelava says the agreement is a huge blow to Washington, Brussels and Beijing, who have all been vying for direct access to Turkmenistan’s gas.

 They have lobbied strongly for a route under the Caspian Sea to Azerbaijan and Turkey, bypassing Russia.